24-HOUR MEDICAL ADVICE LINE

 Call our Member Services toll-free at 1.888.760.2600 to ask for these special services or to answer any questions you may have about the Member Handbook.
 Call 8:00 a.m. – 6:00 p.m., Monday – Friday, excluding state-approved holidays.
 Access your Member account online 24 hours a day, seven days a week.

-Call the Nurse Help line before going to the emergency room, unless it is an emergency.
-A nurse will answer your health care questions and help the Member get the care they need.
+Call the Nurse Help Line before going to the emergency room, unless it is an emergency.
+A nurse will answer your health care questions and help you get the care you need.
+Get help in English or Spanish.
+You can also ask for an interpreter.